-The public lecture will consist of a presentation and dialogue with David Loy on his critical vision on Buddhism and the mindfulness movement in the modern world.
+The online public lecture from 19:30h - 21:30h on the 22nd of May will consist of a presentation and dialogue with David Loy on his critical vision on Buddhism and the mindfulness movement in the modern world.
 And on his radical approach for social and personal transformation.

 The two-day workshop consists of lectures, meditation practice periods and dialogue.

 For anyone who is interested in these topics.